Bleu Landau

 Bleu Louie Landau (born 5 April 2005) is an English actor, known for his role as Dennis Rickman Jnr in the BBC soap opera EastEnders from September 2015 to February 2020.
-In 2017 he starred in Guy Richie's film King Arthur: Legend of the Sword as the role of Blue alongside Jude Law, David Beckham and Charlie Hunnam.
+In 2017 he appeared in Guy Richie's film King Arthur: Legend of the Sword as the role of Blue.
 He also appeared in Sky comedy drama Code 404 as Reece.